yotann/bcdb/docs/sllim/README.md

 set `SLLIM`, `SLLIM_BC_IMITATE`, `SLLIM_CLANG`, `SLLIM_CLANGXX`, and `SLLIM_LD`
 to the full paths of each program.

-### Option 3: Using `sllim-env`
+### Option 3: Using `sllim-env.sh`

-This is the easiest option; you just have to run `sllim-env` to start a specially configured shell, and configure and build your project in the new shell.
+This is the easiest option; you just have to source `sllim-env.sh` in your shell, and then configure and build your project in the same shell.
 For most open source projects, this is all you need to do, and you don't need to deal with the build system at all.

-The `sllim-env` script tries to force build systems to use `sllim-cc` and the other scripts.
+The `sllim-env.sh` script tries to force build systems to use `sllim-cc` and the other scripts.
 Not only does it set variables like `CC`, but it also adds `cc`, `gcc`, `clang`, etc. wrapper scripts to your `PATH`, ensuring your build system will use `sllim-cc` even if it hardcodes the name of the compiler.

-This script requires `clang`, `clang++`, `ld`, `bc-imitate`, and the LLVM tools (such as `llvm-ar`) to be in your `PATH` before you start it.
+This script requires SLLIM, `clang`, `clang++`, `ld`, `bc-imitate`, and the LLVM tools (such as `llvm-ar`) to be in your `PATH` before you start it.
+It works with Bash, Zsh, BusyBox Ash, Dash, and probably other shells too.

 **IMPORTANT:** Configuration tools, like `./configure` and `cmake`, often try to compile lots of small test files to check which compiler features are available.
-It's normal for some of these checks to fail, and any error messages are usually hidden, but `sllim-env` forces its error messages to be shown in order to help with debugging.
-You should generally ignore these `sllim-env` errors as long as the configuration tool ignores them.
+It's normal for some of these checks to fail, and any error messages are usually hidden, but `sllim-env.sh` forces its error messages to be shown in order to help with debugging.
+You should generally ignore these `sllim-env.sh` errors as long as the configuration tool ignores them.

 ### Configuring SLLIM